openMetadataInitiative/openMINDS_documentation/docs/libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/regionalPartOfBrain
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
    :definition: 'Regional part of brain' is a regional part of nervous system.
 It is part of the brain.
-   :description: Anatomical divisons of the brain according to one or more criteria, e.g. cytoarchitectural, gross anatomy.
+   :description: Anatomical divisions of the brain according to one or more criteria, e.g. cytoarchitectural, gross anatomy.
 Parts may be contiguous in 3D or not, e.g., basal ganglia.
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0109835
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002616#regional-part-of-brain-1
    :name: regional part of brain